 Part of the Park lies on top of a Regionally Important Geological and Geomorphological Site (RIGGS), which dates back to the Ipswichian Period, an interglacial time which began approximately 127,000 years ago.

-A Bronze Age burial site is also thought to lie nearby, close to discoveries pointing to a large number of Bronze Age artefacts in this part of South Derbyshire.
+A Bronze Age burial site is also thought to lie nearby, close to discoveries pointing to a large number of Bronze Age artifacts in this part of South Derbyshire.

 This wealth of historical remains is all under threat if a new two-lane road, built on a one-metre high embankment, is built across Elvaston Castle Country Park.